 The product profile will be moderated to check the product name, bar code, availability of a certificate of conformity, product image, etc. If the moderation is successfully completed, you will be able to sign the product profile using the digital signature.
 After that, it will have the published status.

-Read more about how to use the National Catalog in The National Catalog (NC).
+Read more about how to use the Products Register.
 Why to describe products, how to create a product profile and what to do with it.
-Before registering products with the National Catalog, watch the video:
+Before registering products with the Products Register, watch the video:

 Step 3.
 Use the User Account to order and pay for Data Matrix codes